Simpson Millar Supports White Ribbon Day

 White Ribbon Day is all about ending men’s violence against women.
 The website speaks about how common gender-based violence and inequality is in the UK.
 First formed in 2004, the global day, and the organisation, focuses on trying to prevent the violence of men against women and girls.

-At Simpson Millar, a lot of the work our Abuse Team of solicitors do is with abuse victims, in all sorts of situations, but we represent a lot of female clients who suffered abuse at the hands of men.
+At Simpson Millar, a lot of the work our team of abuse solicitors do is with abuse victims, in all sorts of situations, but we represent a lot of female clients who suffered abuse at the hands of men.
 That’s why this campaign is important and relevant to us.

 We aim to be a safe space in our discussions, offering support and advice to our clients, On the mental health side of things, we are able to point clients in the right direction, so they can find specialised support groups, therapy and organisations, among other resources.